 The carousel is ready for riders during the Museum's public hours such as Spring Break, the Summer Season and Heritage Christmas.
 There is a 1/2 hour lunch break during which there are no rides are available.
 The last call for rides is 15 minutes prior to the museum's closing time.

 As with all our artifacts, our carousel must be treated with respect.
 The over 100-year old machine has provided many exciting experiences for generations.
-To ensure that many more generations have this opportunity, we enforce strict loading and riding rules.
+To ensure that many more generations have this opportunity, we enforce strict loading, riding and safety rules.
+[PDF - 208 KB]

 For more information see below: